CornucopiaRG/Rogas/README.md

 <br>
 <br>
-PS: For answering how to change the output of the GUI_Console as left alignment (default is center alignment) You can change the source code of the pylsytable as follow:(the path of Ubuntu normally is '/usr/local/lib/python2.7/dist-packages/pylsy/pylsy.py).
+PS: For answering how to change the output of the GUI_Console as left alignment (default is center alignment) You can change the source code of the pylsytable as follow:(the path in Ubuntu normally is '/usr/local/lib/python2.7/dist-packages/pylsy/pylsy.py).
 <br>
 * Find the "def _pad_string(self, str, colwidth):" function in the pylsy.py